mi6oo6im/taskmaster_django_crm_project/README.md

 ## Installation
 Clone the repository and navigate to the project directory.
-Install the required dependencies: pip install -r requirements.txt Run the development server: python manage.py runserver
+Install the required dependencies: pip install -r requirements.txt <br>
+Run the development server: python manage.py runserver

 ## Usage